Zevi Eckhaus: Washington State

 After originally committing to Jacksonville State, Eckhaus flipped his commitment to Washington State University to play for the Washington State Cougars.
 Entering the 2024 season, Eckhaus competed with John Mateer for Washington State's starting quarterback job, with Eckhaus being named the back-up to Mateer to begin the season.
 At the conclusion of the regular season, Mateer transferred to Oklahoma, and Eckhaus was named the starting quarterback against Syracuse in the 2024 Holiday Bowl.
 In the Holiday Bowl, he threw for 363 yards and totaled four touchdowns and two interceptions in a 52–35 loss.
 After the game, Eckhaus entered the transfer portal.
 However, just two days later, he withdrew his name from the portal.

 Eckhaus was named the back-up behind Jaxon Potter to begin the 2025 season.
 Following poor performance from Potter, Eckhaus was named the Cougar's starting quarterback against Washington in the Apple Cup.
 In his first start of the season, he combined for three touchdowns and two interceptions in the 59–24 defeat.

+Personal life

+Eckhaus is Jewish.
+He has spoken about the challenges of maintaining Kosher and Shabbat as a football player however he still prays, studies Torah and puts on both Rashi and Rabbeinu Tam tefillin daily.